 Underestimating the sales cycle can sometimes land the business in trouble!
 We are tempted to think that money can solve all our problems and scout around for another round of financing.
 One can go very wrong here and land into deeper crisis unless they are able to fix the flaws in the business model first.

 Do Not Try to be a Jack of All Trades

-Its common among entrepreneurs to try to do everything themselves, but it is important to realize that you can’t be good at everything!
+Its common among entrepreneurs to try to do everything themselves due to changing role of entrepreneur, but it is important to realize that you can’t be good at everything!
 So the smarter move would be to find an expert to help with areas you might not be as informed on.
 This opens up your bandwidth to continue improving your unique expertise and strengths, building a team poised for success.